 1 Day in Marrakech: Recommendations things to do

-- watch the sunrise from your hotel's rooftop
+- Watch the sunrise from your hotel's rooftop

-- a walk around the Katoubia
+- Walk around the Katoubia

-- a visit to the Bahia Palace
+- Visit the Bahia Palace

-- an exploration of the Souq
+- Explore of the Souq

-- streetfood diner @Jemma El Fna Square
+- Savor a streetfood diner @Jemma El Fna Square

 But if you want to do something a bit more unsual, I recommend: